adityagupta84/Demo-contact-details/README.md

-# 📇 Contact App
+# 📇 Contact Website
-Welcome to the Contact App!
+Welcome to the Contact Website!

 This app helps you manage and search through your contacts effortlessly, with a clean and modern interface.

 ## 🚀 Live Demo